rxliuli/ponytab/README.md

 # PonyTab

-A beautiful Chrome extension that replaces your new tab page with stunning My Little Pony artwork by Sam Baneko.
+A beautiful Browser extension that replaces your new tab page with stunning My Little Pony artwork by Sam Baneko.

 ## 🌟 Features